HCL-TECH-SOFTWARE/commerce-search/README.md

 **Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK

-**It Provide the capability to search HCL Commerce Catalog using barcode recognition on React Stores.**
+**It provides the capability to search HCL Commerce Catalog using barcode recognition on React Stores.**

 We have used following components to achieve the voice search

 **React Webcam Barcode Scanner** - Capture the barcode from live Image

 **Note**
-•	The Barcode Scanner currently supports only Code128, EAN and UPC-A. <br/>
-•	The library “react-webcam-barcode-scanner “used for scanning barcode does not support the IOS chrome as this library uses HTML5 Media API “getUserMedia” which is not supported by chrome in IOS.
-Hence, the barcode scan icon would not be displayed for the iOS chrome.<br/>
-•	Supported Browser are Windows (Chrome, Firefox), Mac (Chrome, Safari, Firefox), Android (Chrome) and iOS(Safari)<br/>
+•	Supported Browser details for this barcode/qrcode-scanner library can be found at https://www.npmjs.com/package/react-qr-barcode-scanner

 **Steps to include the Barcode search in your project:**<br/>
 1. You need to install the react-webcam-barcode-scanner in your project as a dependency.<br/>